 - It appeared as if the judge had fallen asleep during the hearing (provide details of supporting evidence such as eyes closed / snoring / did not respond to questions)

 Note: Though not hostile, I have experienced judges’ casual or insensitive attitude in making irrelevant or insensitive statements/comments which doesn’t go by norms of what judge is supposed to do in line of judicial duty.
-And about point about sleeping, I have seen a judge making great effort not to nap while OP advocate was giving verbal arguments.
+And about point about sleeping, I have seen a judge or two making great effort not to nap while OP advocate was giving verbal arguments (one of the instances, the advocate made helpful suggestion to the judge to “take a break” if needed.
+That’s ok too if an advocate is up to it and ensures about his/her self-respect).
+So these are not entirely hypothetical situations.

 The information on above page is quite reasonable, so one can adopt a similar broad format to send complaint and mention as much detail as possible.
 Here we might add that though India has inherited many laws and procedural laws from British, you won’t be able to find such clear and detailed information on any official website (later we cover India’s DoJ procedure too) within India.
 Simple reason is the mai-baap mind-set in India: we don’t want to complain against mai-baap, because they are the ones who decide our judgment, fate, salary, promotion, reward, punishment, whatever.